 This new Moto watch isn't exactly made by Motorola though.
 It's been built by a company called eBuyNow, a partner brand of Motorola that has licensed the Moto 360 brand to bring it back to life.

 The last time we had a Motorola smartwatch on our wrists was 2015, when the tech company launched the second generation 360.
 We were still calling Google's OS Android Wear and we had to live with smartwatch screens featuring flat tyres.

 Motorola discontinued the 360 in 2017 and then it all went quiet on the wearables front.
 As big Wear updates arrived, the company opted against rolling out the new software to its watches, seemingly signalling a decision to back away from the space altogether.

 We're happy to say there is no flat tyre this time around.
 It's still got an always-on display, as well as new, beefed up storage for your apps and music, all running on Qualcomm's latest Snapdragon Wear 3100 chipset.

-New Moto 360: A divisive design
+New Moto 360: Design and build

 When Motorola launched the original Moto 360 in 2014, it's fair to say that it was a decent-looking, albeit chunky, smartwatch.
 It came in two style options, had that stainless steel case and felt like a smartwatch made for men.